wso2/docs-choreo-dev/en/docs/monitoring-and-insights/incident-overview.md

 ### OOMKilled Incidents

-OMMKilled Incidents occur when your component ran out of memory and was terminated by the system.
+OOMKilled Incidents occur when your component ran out of memory and was terminated by the system.

 **Common causes:**